Categorized in:

 Cvent Accounting Quick List

 When collecting registration payments in Cvent, you'll be working with two different accounting systems depending on the type of event you are hosting: University of Colorado accounting or CU Foundation accounting.
-Each of these systems handles payments in different ways, so it's important to understand the differences between the accounting terms (speedtype, account code, allocation code / allocation fund number) associated with each.
+Each of these systems handles payments in different ways, so it's important to understand the differences between the accounting terms (speedtype, account code, designation code) associated with each.

 eComm Tip